The 10 best Resident Evil games of all time

 (Image credit: Capcom)

-Whether you're still Team Leon after all these years or have rallied behind Ethan's cause since day one, choosing your favorite RE title can be tricky.
-To make matters even tougher, some of the best Resident Evil games are hard to get hold of on modern consoles.
-We have flagged the most relevant below to save you the hassle of digging your PS1 and Dreamcast out of your mother's attic, but a few of these are still best enjoyed on the original hardware.
-There's plenty that have made the successful jump to PC and consoles, though, so here are the best Resident Evil games to play right now as we look ahead to RE9.
+We've also kept in mind that some of the best Resident Evil games are hard to get hold of on modern consoles.
+So, we've flagged the most relevant games to save you the hassle of digging your PS1 and Dreamcast out of your mother's attic, too.
+So here are the 10 best Resident Evil games to play right now as we look ahead to RE9.

 10. Resident Evil Revelations 2